 Did you ever sneak an extra spoonful of sugar into your Kool-Aid as a kid but got caught when Mom saw the undissolved sugar at the bottom of the glass?
 If you had only known how to make a supersaturated solution, Mom would have never been the wiser.

 This popular demonstration performed by chemistry teachers demonstrates how to make a supersaturated solution.
-It also illustrates an exothermic reaction or the heat of crystallization.
+It also illustrates an exothermic reaction and the heat of crystallization.

 - Sodium acetate trihydrate

-- Put the flask on a hot plate, heat it gently and stir until the crystals of sodium acetate dissolve.
-Use a small amount of water to rinse down the inside of the flask.
+Put the flask on a hot plate, heat it gently and stir until the crystals of sodium acetate dissolve.
+You can also heat the solution in the microwave for 1-2 minutes until boiling.

-- Remove the flask from the heat and let it cool slowly without disturbing it.
+Remove the flask from the heat and let it cool slowly without disturbing it.
 This may take up to two hours.

-Add one or two of the sodium acetate crystals (that’s right, it only takes a single crystal) to the liquid in the flask.
-Dont take your eyes off of the liquid as beautiful crystals begin to form inside the flask.
+Add one or two of the sodium acetate crystals (that’s right, it only takes a single crystal) to the center of a plate.

 If you attempt to dissolve sugar in water, you reach a point where you cannot dissolve any more sugar.
 This is called a saturated solution.
 However, if you heat this solution, more sugar will dissolve allowing you to add extra sugar.
 When the solution is cooled, the sugar will remain in solution.
 This is called a supersaturated solution, which is very unstable and will crystallize easily.
 If you had really wanted to fool your mom when you added more sugar to the Kool-Aid, you should have heated the liquid to dissolve the extra sugar and then allowed it to cool.
-Your supersaturated Kool-Aid would have been "super sweet!"
+Your supersaturated Kool-Aid would have been “super sweet!”

 When you pour the solution onto an additional crystal, the new crystal acts as a nesting site for one crystal deposited from the solution and all of the other salt crystals fall out instantly.
 The process of crystallization gives off heat.
-Its said to be exothermic.
-Thats why the solution is used in hand warmers (the old-style liquid-type of hand warmers).
+It’s said to be exothermic.
+That’s why the solution is used in hand warmers (the old-style liquid-type of hand warmers).